Dyrits/RO-SHAM-POKEMON/README.md

 The project has been completed.

 ### Features
 The game is played against the computer.
-The player and computer will each choose a Pokemon and then the winner will be determined based on the type and the level of the Pokemon.
+The player and computer will each choose a Pokemon, among the three first generation starters, and then the winner will be determined based on the type and the level of the Pokemon.
 The game ends after the player or computer wins 5 rounds.
 A Pokemon is able to evolve into a stronger Pokemon after winning a few rounds.

 ### Issues
 There is no current issue with this project.